sdcote/coyote/WindowsTaskScheduler.md

 "Task Scheduler failed to start "\<task.name>" task for user "<domain\username>".
 Additional Data: Error Value: 2147943785."

 ### Solution
-This problem may occur if the task account doesn’t have "logon as a batch job" privilege.
+This problem may occur if the task account does not have "logon as a batch job" privilege.

 * Click Start, type "gpedit.msc",
 * try to configure the following policy: